 5.2.
 Setup Kony MobileFabric App

 Click on the following URL in the browser of your local machine to access the Kony MobileFabric Console.
-Replace the token <EC2-Public DNS> with the Public DNS of the Kony MobileFabric EC2 instance that was created in Section 4.7: Setup Kony Mobile Fabric.
+Replace the token <EC2-Public DNS> with the Public DNS of the Kony MobileFabric EC2 instance that was created in Section 4.7: Setup Kony Mobile Fabric in the Deployment Guide –- Part 2 of Project 1.